D-Cysteine/nesql-exporter/README.md

 [here](https://github.com/D-Cysteine/nesql-server).
 Still WIP.

 The exported database is an
-[H2 database](http://www.h2database.com/html/main.html), and can also be queried directly with the H2 client.
+[HSQLDB database](http://hsqldb.org/), and can also be queried directly with the HSQLDB client.

 Currently supported exported data: